http://en.wikipedia.org/wiki/Tim_Russert

 Excerpts from the Post's recap follow:

 Tim Russert, making his first appearance as a new member, decked out in a blue dress and a shiny blond wig as one of the cable news bunnies.
 But there were also some true clunkers.
 Singing about torture, subbing "rendition" for "tradition" and borrowing the "Fiddler on the Roof" song was not funny at all.
-The chumminess of the politicos and the press corps can be cloying.
+The chumminess of the politicos and the press corps can be cloying.#

-And, on President Bush's routine:
+And, on President Bush's routine:#

-"You know there are all these conspiracy theories that Dick runs the country . . . or Karl [Rove] runs the country.
+"Dick, I've got an approval rating of 38 percent and you shoot the only trial lawyer in the country who likes me.""You know there are all these conspiracy theories that Dick runs the country . . . or Karl [Rove] runs the country.
 Why aren't there any conspiracy theories that I run the country?
 Really ticks me off.
 The truth is that I do run the country . . . but Dick runs me and Lynne runs Dick.
 So actually Lynne runs the country.
 And Lynne, I think you're doin' a heckuva job.
 Although I have to say you dropped the ball big time on that Dubai deal."

 And: "By the way, when Dick first heard my approval rating was 38 percent, he said, 'What's your secret?' "